Product structures in Floer theory for Lagrangian cobordisms: Moduli spaces

 Given $r\in\Rc^{d+1}$, to each marked point $y_i$ of $\widehat{S}_r$, $i\geq1$, one can associate a neighborhood $V_i\subset\widehat{S}_r$ and a biholomorphism $\ep_i\colon(-\infty,0)\times[0,1]\to V_i\backslash\{y_i\}$.
 For the puncture $y_0$, we choose a neighborhood $V_0$ and a biholomorphism $\ep_0\colon(0,+\infty)\times[0,1]\to V_0\backslash\{y_0\}$.
 These biholomorphisms are called \textit{strip-like ends}.
 A \textit{universal choice of strip-like ends} for $\Rc^{d+1}$ corresponds to maps

 and

-for $1\leq i\leq d$, such that for all $r\in\Rc^{d+1}$, $\ep_i^{d+1}(r,\cdot,\cdot)$ is a choice of strip-like ends for $S_r$.
+for $1\leq i\leq d$, such that for all $r\in\Rc^{d+1}$, $\ep_i^{d+1}(r,\cdot,\cdot)$ is a choice of strip-like ends for $y_i\in\widehat{S}_r$.

 The space $\Rc^{d+1}$, for $d\geq2$, admits a compactification which can be described in terms of trees.
-In fact, we have $\overline{\Rc}^{d+1}=\sqcup_T\Rc^T$ which is a disjoint union over all stable planar rooted trees $T$ with $d$ leaves, and with $\Rc^T=\sqcup\Rc^{|v_i|}$ where the union is over all interior vertices (vertices which are not leaves) $v_i$ of $T$.
+In fact, we have $\overline{\Rc}^{d+1}=\sqcup_T\Rc^T$ which is a disjoint union over all stable planar rooted trees $T$ with $d$ leaves, and with $\Rc^T=\sqcup\Rc^{|v_i|}$ where the union is over all interior vertices (vertices which are neither leaves nor the root) $v_i$ of $T$.
 Here, $|v_i|$ denotes the degree of the vertex $v_i$, and recall that a tree is called \textit{stable} if each interior vertex has degree at least $3$.
-The space $\Rc^{d+1}$ corresponds to $\Rc^{T_{d+1}}$ where $T_{d+1}$ is the planar rooted tree with $d$ leaves and one vertex.
-Given $T$ and $T'$ two stable planar rooted trees with $d$ leaves, if $T'$ can be obtained from $T$ by removing one or several edges (i.e. contracting an edge until the two corresponding vertices are identified), it gives rise to a gluing map:
+The space $\Rc^{d+1}$ corresponds to $\Rc^{T_{d+1}}$ where $T_{d+1}$ is the planar rooted tree with $d$ leaves and one interior vertex.
+An \textit{interior edge} of a planar rooted tree $T$ is an edge between two interior vertices.
+We denote by $Ed^{int}(T)$ the set of interior edges of $T$.
+Given $T$ and $T'$ two stable planar rooted trees with $d$ leaves, if $T'$ can be obtained from $T$ by removing one or several interior edges (i.e. contracting an edge until the two corresponding vertices are identified), it gives rise to a gluing map: